DataTalksClub/mlops-zoomcamp/cohorts/2024/02-experiment-tracking/homework.md

 ## Submit the results

 * Submit your results here: https://courses.datatalks.club/mlops-zoomcamp-2024/homework/hw2
-* You can submit your solution multiple times.
-In this case, only the last submission will be used
 * If your answer doesn't match options exactly, select the closest one